East of the Don River to Carlaw Avenue. South of the Danforth the Lakeshore Boulevard.

 DID YOU KNOW?:

-Teens of the 80s and teens of the last ten years may be familiar with one of Toronto’s most famous streets.
-TV shows Degrassi Junior High, Degrassi High and Degrassi: The Next Generation all pay homage to south Riverdale’s Degrassi Street.
+Teens of the 80s and teens 30 years later may be familiar with one of Toronto’s most famous streets: Degrassi.
+The TV show Degrassi Junior High, Degrassi High and Degrassi: The Next Generation all pay homage to south Riverdale’s Degrassi Street.
+But I’m not sure if any of these TV shows are any representation of Riverdale.

 As far as east Toronto goes, there are three established neighbourhoods in east Toronto south of the DVP: The Beach, Playter Estates and this neighbourhood, Riverdale.
 And it has the goods to be an established neighbhourhood: Expansive, Edwardian and Victorian style homes, winding tree-lined streets.
 Then there’s easy access to the Danforth subway line, two well-used parks.
 It’s an easy to live here.